 Taxes have to be paid all year round as it accumulates.
 Employers subtract an amount for taxes right out of your paycheques and remit it to the government of Canada.

-If your employer is not deducting enough in the course of the year, you will be required to pay more when you file your tax return.
+If your employer needs to deduct more in the course of the year, you will be required to pay more when you file your tax return.

-However, if your employer is deducting too much or if you have a huge tax deduction or tax credits, it is likely that you will get your money back after you file your annual tax return.
+However, if your employer is deducting too much or if you have a huge tax deduction or tax credits, you will likely get your money back after you file your annual tax return.

 It is not strange to see people filing tax returns by themselves by following the steps in the tax return packages made available by the CRA or by using tax software to file their taxes.